What is tolerable misstatement?

 Testing identifies two misstatements:

-- Comparison 1 — projected misstatement vs tolerable misstatement.
+First, projected misstatement is compared to tolerable misstatement.
 The projected misstatement (EUR 368,667) exceeds tolerable misstatement (EUR 350,000).
-The sample result does not support the conclusion that the population is free of material misstatement.
-The auditor must extend testing or request management to investigate the cutoff error.
+The sample result does not support the conclusion that the population is free of material misstatement, so the auditor must extend testing or request management to investigate the cutoff error.

-- Comparison 2 — projected misstatement plus other misstatements vs overall materiality.
-Even if Comparison 1 had passed, the auditor adds any other known misstatements from other audit areas.
+Second, projected misstatement plus other misstatements is compared to overall materiality.
+Even if the first comparison had passed, the auditor adds any other known misstatements from other audit areas.
 If the aggregate approaches or exceeds EUR 500,000, a modified opinion or adjustment is required.

 What reviewers catch

-- Tolerable misstatement set above performance materiality.
-Some auditors set tolerable misstatement higher than performance materiality to reduce sample sizes.
-This defeats the purpose of performance materiality as a buffer and is a direct violation of ISA 530's intent.
+• Some auditors set tolerable misstatement higher than PM to shrink sample sizes.
+This defeats the purpose of PM as a buffer and directly contradicts ISA 530 's intent.

-- No dual comparison performed.
-Auditors evaluated sample results against tolerable misstatement but did not aggregate projected misstatements with other misstatements for the financial statement-level evaluation.
+• Auditors evaluated sample results against tolerable misstatement but skipped the second leg of the dual comparison.
+They did not aggregate projected misstatements with other misstatements for the FS-level evaluation.

-- Same tolerable misstatement for all populations.
-Reviewers expect the auditor to consider whether specific risk factors warrant a lower tolerable misstatement for certain accounts, even if performance materiality is used as the default.
+• The same tolerable misstatement was used for every population.
+Reviewers expect the auditor to consider whether specific risk factors warrant a lower tolerable misstatement for certain accounts, even when PM is the default starting point.

 Key standard references

-- ISA 530.A3: Tolerable misstatement is the application of performance materiality to a particular sampling procedure.
+• ISA 530 .A3 confirms that tolerable misstatement is the application of PM to a particular sampling procedure.

-- ISA 530.A11: Tolerable misstatement as a factor in determining sample size — lower tolerable misstatement results in a larger sample.
+• ISA 530 .A11 identifies tolerable misstatement as a factor in determining sample size.
+A lower tolerable misstatement results in a larger sample.

-- ISA 530.A22: Evaluating results — the dual comparison of projected misstatement to tolerable misstatement and to overall materiality.
+• ISA 530 .A22 covers the dual comparison of projected misstatement to tolerable misstatement and to overall materiality.

-- ISA 320.11: Performance materiality — the basis from which tolerable misstatement is derived.
+• ISA 320.11 establishes PM, the basis from which tolerable misstatement is derived.

 Related terms